Updated on April 11th, 2022

 Review the Film Before Submitting

 Whether you feel confident in your recording or spent hours editing, leaving you reasonably well-informed regarding the final look of the video, watch the completed version before submitting.
+This step is crucial to create a winning scholarship video.
 That lets you get the same experience as the scholarship committee.
 Plus, you may notice a correctable issue, allowing you to ensure the video is top-notch.

 If you and your student want to learn more about the scholarship process, including how to find scholarships, tips for applying, and insights to ensure they impress the scholarship committee, sign up for our free college scholarship webinar!
 Take a quick trip over to http://thescholarshipsystem.com/freewebinar to reserve a spot today.